Black Bear Consulting Corps

 Begin steps 4 and 5 again (students will work on one project at a time)

-If you’re interested in participating during the spring semester of 2023, please complete the short form by December 9th.
+If you’re interested in participating during the fall semester of 2023, more information will be available in the coming months.

 If you have any questions, please reach out to Emma Wilson at email@example.com.